starship/starship/docs/presets/pastel-powerline.md

 ### Prerequisites

-- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (the example uses Caskaydia Cove Nerd Font)
+- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (the example uses the Caskaydia Cove Nerd Font)

 ### Configuration